GETTING AWAY SCOT-FREE - But Not From the Church

 --COMING UP: One of the other longstanding funny-not-funny jokes of my family is the day that I "went to a funeral and came home with a date."
 Yeah.
 I know.
 My halo really is held up by the horns.
 But in order to understand what would drive me to commit such a faux pas, you have to understand two things about me.
 This is the first one:

---"SENSITIVITY" IS NOT A DIRTY WORD - Being an HSP in an Overstimulating World
+--"SENSITIVITY" IS NOT A DIRTY WORD - Being a neurodivergent HSP in an Overstimulating World

 --OR if you'd like to know more of my thoughts on religion, spirituality, compassion and the other Biggies of being a good person, I had a lot to say one night in 1997 in a Chicago Pub with four Catholics from Ireland.